saffiya/golden_health/README.md

 <ul>
     <li>By clicking on the My Account icon, users can register or log in </li>
-    <li>The user is easily able to register an account by simply filling in the form which asks for their email, username and password</li>
+    <li>The user is easily able to register an account by simply filling in the form which asks for their email, username and password.
+Once the form has been filled out they will recieve a verification email.
+Once they have clicked the link to verify their account, there profile will be up and running.</li>
     <li>Once the user is logged in the My Account icon changes to give the user the ability to view their profile or logout.
 Once logout is clicked to verify the user does indeed want to logout they are taken to a page which allows them to cancel and go back or press sign out which will log them out and return the user to the home page</li>
 </ul>